What’s New at BARE BONES SOLUTIONS

 A place for updates on the latest work being done at Bare Bones Solutions.
 Sometimes it will work out, sometimes it will result in spectacular failure.

 Bare Bones Solutions has opened two more fronts of research after successful degreasing research.
-One of these is ready for some discussion.
 There is a growing list of requests for us to look into.
 If you have questions, or requests, please submit them.

 Bread Yeast and Adipocere mitigation